+Field Description

-Field Description keyIdentifier MUST be present.
-MUST be identical to the subjectKeyIdentifier field of the Issuing CA. authorityCertIssuer MUST NOT be present authorityCertSerial Number MUST NOT be present
+keyIdentifier MUST be present.
+MUST be identical to the subjectKeyIdentifier field of the Issuing CA.

+Subjectively I dentify the field of the issuing CA.

+authorityCertIssuer MUST NOT be present

+authorityCertSerial MUST NOT be present

+Number

 7.1.2.11.2 CRL Distribution Points